pelsql/YourSqlDba/README.md

 **Version 7.1.0.1**

-Fix for use in the context of YourSqlDba's mirror server feature.
-The restore queue is now cleaned between full backup executions.
-This is because the full maintenance job checks at the end if some queued entries are left with an error status.
-I do this want to stop reporting an error of a previous maintenances.
+The restore queue is now cleared between full-backup executions.
+This change ensures that the full-maintenance job no longer repeatedly reports leftover error entries from previous maintenance cycles.
+At the end of a cycle, the job performs a final check but intentionally does not remove any queued items that are in an error state.
+Instead, YourSqlDba sends a message instructing the user to query the queue (via a SELECT statement) to identify failed restores; those entries are then removed at the start of the next maintenance run.

 **[Get script for version 7.1.0.1](YourSQLDba_InstallOrUpdateScript.sql?raw=true)**